-This paper is organized as follows.
-Section I discusses the general issues of short sale constraints and reviews related research.
-Section II describes how the sample was constructed.
-Section III describes the sample characteristics.
-Section IV examines long run returns for sample stocks.
-Section VI examines shorting costs and short interest around anti-shorting events.
-Section VI looks at short term price movements around attempted short squeezes.
-Section VII summarizes and presents conclusions.
+This article is organized as follows.
+Section 1 discusses the general issues of short sale constraints and reviews related research.
+Section 2 describes how the sample was constructed.
+Section 3 describes the sample characteristics.
+Section 4 examines long-run returns for sample stocks.
+Section 5 examines shorting costs and short interest around anti-shorting events.
+Section 6 looks at short-term price movements around attempted short squeezes.
+Section 7 summarizes, discusses out-of-sample evidence, and presents conclusions.

-I. Background and literature review
+1. Background and Literature Review

-A. Mechanics of shorting stock
+1.1 Mechanics of shorting stock

-To be able to sell a stock short, one must borrow it, and because borrowing shares is not done in a centralized market, finding shares can sometimes be difficult or impossible.
+In order to short sell a stock, one must first borrow the stock.
+Since stock lending in the United States occurs in a decentralized market, sometimes borrowing shares can be difficult or impossible.
 In order to borrow, an investor needs to find an institution or individual willing to lend.
 These lenders receive a daily lending fee from the borrowers, determined by supply and demand in the lending market.